google/comprehensive-rust/src/chromium/adding-third-party-crates/reviews-and-audits.md

-# Auditing third party crates
+# Auditing Third Party Crates

 Adding new libraries is subject to Chromium's standard [policies][0], but of course also subject to security review.
 As you may be bringing in not just a single